Is Q-Learning Minimax Optimal? A Tight Sample Complexity Analysis: Main results: sample complexity of synchronous Q-learning

 \paragraph{A matching lower bound and sub-optimality.}

 The careful reader might remark that there remains a gap between our sample complexity bound for Q-learning and the minimax lower bound \citep{azar2013minimax}.
-More specifically, the minimax lower bound scales on the order of $\frac{|\cS||\cA|}{(1-\gamma)^3\varepsilon^2}$ and is achievable --- up to some logarithmic factor --- by the model-based approach and variance-reduced methods \citep{azar2013minimax,agarwal2019optimality,li2020breaking,wainwright2019variance}.
+More specifically, the minimax lower bound scales on the order of $\frac{|\cS||\cA|}{(1-\gamma)^3\varepsilon^2}$ and is achievable---up to some logarithmic factor---by the model-based approach and variance-reduced methods \citep{azar2013minimax,agarwal2019optimality,li2020breaking,wainwright2019variance}.
 This raises natural questions regarding whether our sample complexity bound can be further improved, and whether there is any intrinsic bottleneck that prevents vanilla Q-learning from attaining optimal performance.
-To answer these questions, we develop the following algorithm-dependent lower bound, which confirms the sharpness of Theorem~\ref{thm:infinite-horizon-simple} and reveals the sub-optimality of vanilla Q-learning. \begin{theorem} Assume that $3/4\leq \gamma < 1$ and that $T\geq \frac{c_3}{(1-\gamma)^2}$ for some sufficiently large constant $c_3>0$.
-Suppose that the initialization is $Q_0 \equiv 0$, and that the learning rates are taken to be either (i) $\eta_t = \frac{1}{1+\ceta (1-\gamma)t}$ for all $t\geq 0$, or (ii) $\eta_t \equiv \eta $ for all $t\geq 0$.
-There exists a $\gamma$-discounted MDP with $|\cS|=4$ and $|\cA|=2$ such that Algorithm \ref{alg:q-infinite} --- with any $\ceta >0$ and any $\eta \in (0,1)$ --- obeys
+To answer these questions, we develop the following lower bound for plain Q-learning, with the aim of confirming the sharpness of Theorem~\ref{thm:infinite-horizon-simple} and revealing the sub-optimality of Q-learning. \begin{theorem} Assume that $3/4\leq \gamma < 1$ and that $T\geq \frac{c_3}{(1-\gamma)^2}$ for some sufficiently large constant $c_3>0$.
+Suppose that the initialization is $Q_0 \equiv 0$, and that the learning rates are taken to be either (i) $\eta_t = \frac{1}{1+\ceta (1-\gamma)t}$ for all $t\geq 0$, or (ii) $\eta_t \equiv \eta$ for all $t\geq 0$.
+There exists a $\gamma$-discounted MDP with $|\cS|=4$ and $|\cA|=2$ such that Algorithm \ref{alg:q-infinite}---with any $\ceta >0$ and any $\eta \in (0,1)$---obeys